Kuenaimaku/lancer-briefings/public/pilots/STRELOK.md

 ## Data
 * Rehydration Drink: Aspirin
+* Does not like 'Walnuts', eats them anyway

 ## Quotes
 "I don't want them to be snotty with their little jam fingers"